Westfield High School (Virginia): Band

-The Band program, is composed of ten performance groups including the Wind Symphony, the Symphonic Band, the Concert Band, the Jazz Ensemble, the after school Jazz Band, two Percussion Ensembles, the Color Guard, the Drumline, and the Marching Bulldogs.
+The band program is composed of ten performance groups including the Wind Symphony, the Symphonic Band, the Concert Band, the Jazz Ensemble, the after school Jazz Band, two Percussion Ensembles, the Color Guard, the Drumline, and the Marching Bulldogs.
 Participating in the performance groups are over 200 students and three instructors.

 Westfield's band has been named a Virginia Honor Band twelve times for both its marching band and concert bands.
 The Westfield Percussion Ensemble has performed, by invitation, at a national festival.
-NSO director Leonard Slatkin has also visited Westfield in 2007 as a guest conductor.
-Both jazz bands have received awards at the Chantilly Invitational Jazz Festival, where several students were also named for the All-Star Band, including Chandler Comer on trombone, Nicholas Serbu on trumpet, and Joseph Beddoes on drumset.
+NSO director Leonard Slatkin visited Westfield in 2007 as a guest conductor.
+Both jazz bands have received awards at the Chantilly Invitational Jazz Festival, where several students were named for the All-Star Band, including Chandler Comer on trombone, Nicholas Serbu on trumpet, and Joseph Beddoes on drumset.
 The Jazz Ensemble has won the Chantilly Jazz Festival in 2014 and 2016.
 The jazz band recently had the help of Alan Baylock, Chief Arranger for the United States Air Force jazz band The Airmen of Note, who composed the piece "Torque" specifically for the Westfield Jazz Band.
 Both the concert bands and jazz ensembles have traveled to New York City to perform at Carnegie Hall.
 The bands have received top awards twice at Myrtle Beach, at a Disney competition in Orlando, Florida, and at a competition in Atlanta, Georgia.

-Marching Band, was noted by local TV station WUSA 9 for its exemplary talent.
-The Marching Band performs its field show during the halftime of football games and participates in various competitions throughout the marching season.
+The marching band was noted by local TV station WUSA 9 for its exemplary talent.
+The marching band performs its field show during the halftime of football games, and participates in various competitions throughout the marching season.
 There are also color and winter guards that perform with the marching band and in regional tournaments.

 In 2013, the marching band was selected as one of 12 high school bands to perform in the 2014 Tournament of Roses parade.
 It became the first Fairfax County public high school to participate, and only the third Virginia public high school to march in the 125 years of the parade.
 Upon this achievement, the band has appeared on the news programs of ABC, CBS, and NBC.
 In addition, the band has been reported on by several newspapers including the Washington Post.

 Music

 The Westfield High School Choral Program consists of students in four different choral ensembles, spanning grades 9 through 12.
-The choirs have performed for the Governor of Virginia, for an audience of hundreds of music educators at the Virginia Music Educators State Conference, and have performed at the Kennedy Center for the Performing Arts and at Strathmore Hall through a partnership with The Washington Chorus.
+The choirs have performed for the governor of Virginia, and for an audience of hundreds of music educators at the Virginia Music Educators State Conference.
+They have performed at the Kennedy Center for the Performing Arts and at Strathmore Hall through a partnership with the Washington Chorus.

 The orchestra includes beginning, freshman, concert, chamber, and symphony orchestras.

 The Marching Bulldogs participated in the 2014 Tournament of Roses Parade on January 1, 2014, in Pasadena, California.